 Indulge your pasta craving with this creamy, slow cooker spaghetti Bolognese.
-This rich and decadent sauce is cooked long and slow to bring out the best, melt-in-your-mouth meat pasta for a comforting and hearty home-cooked meal.
+This rich and cozy sauce is cooked long and slow to bring out the best, melt-in-your-mouth meat pasta for a comforting and hearty home-cooked meal.

-SLOW COOKER SPAGHETTI BOLOGNESE TIPS AND TRICKS:
+SLOW COOKER SPAGHETTI BOLOGNESE RECIPE TIPS

-Vegetables: The holy trinity base of diced onions, carrots and celery is the famous base for this sauce.
+Vegetables – The holy trinity base of diced onions, carrots and celery is the famous base for this sauce.
 You’ll want to sauté them to bring out the best flavors.
 While you can technically throw all the ingredients in the slow cooker and call it a day, this little extra step is worth it.

-Ground beef: You’ll want to use extra lean ground beef for this.
+Ground beef – You’ll want to use extra lean ground beef for this.
 The leaner it is, the less you have to drain the fat.
 Also, with lean ground beef, you can skip the sautéing step on the stovetop and toss everything in the slow cooker (for those lazy, quick meal days).

-Heavy cream: This is what makes the sauce super creamy.
+Heavy cream – This is what makes the sauce super creamy.
 It’s a wonderful addition to the tomato-based sauce that takes it from hearty to rich.
 Add it in towards the end so there’s less chance of it curdling if cooked too long.

-You could serve it two ways: dish out a plate of pasta and top it with the Bolognese sauce, or mix it all together so it’s evenly distributed and people won’t be fighting over getting more meat sauce (which happens in my house).
+You could serve it two ways: dish out a plate of pasta and top it with the Bolognese sauce, or mix it all together so it’s evenly distributed and people won’t be fighting over getting more meat sauce (which happens a lot in my house).

 I tend to go with the latter since the eye will fool you into thinking you need more meat sauce to pasta ratio than you actually do.
 So the best way to not fall for this is to toss the bulk of it together.
 Problem solved.
 No more meat sauce hogging!

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.